Review by Arnie P

 With warmer weather, I will be spending more time at Silver lake.
 The is a beach area as well as a grassy area.
 I have a new camera which I will be using for bird pictures.
 Having a comfortable seat while waiting for birding is important.
 I have a few places in mind like Horn Pond, the Rail Trail in Pepperhill, and Harold Parker State Forest.

-I like the structure of the Pico Arm, it looks strong and durable.
+I like the structure of the Pico Arm chair, it looks strong and durable.
 It is also comfortable and stable while sitting in it.
 I am surprised there was no provision to carry it as a backpack or a hand grip for carrying.

-I wish to than 4alloutdoors.org and GCI for the opportunity to test the Pico Arm chair.
+I wish to thank 4alloutdoors.org and GCI for the opportunity to test the Pico Arm chair.
 Please check back in about a month when I will have more to say.

 For most of the last month, it was not the most suitable weather to test an outdoor item due to rain and cool temperatures.
 When the weather improved, I got quality time using the GCI Pico Arm chair.
 When the weather was hot, I could answer a question from a local reader in my review.
 I will get into comfort and more on the chair back storage Caddy.

 A week at Timeshare